DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 ## Import ventricle geometries
 File→Import→.STL→All files
 Other file formats are also possible.
 But e.g. wavefron (.obj) have to be imported individually with Blender 3.1.
-## Pipeline
+## Setup pipeline
-0. Select all imported ventricle geometries
+0. Select all imported ventricle geometries\
+!!!
-1.
+1. Sort volumes
-2.
+2. Setup ventricle position and rotation
+3. Setup valves
+4. Setup algorithm variables
+5. Select approach!!!
+## Run pipeline
+Select all ventricles and either run all steps with the button Quick reconstruction or do the following steps for a more comprehensive execution of the pipeline:
+1. Press button 'Remove basal region' !!!
 !!!
 ## Export files
 File→Export→.STL→